-Celebrating Mennonite Literature 2014-2015
+Celebrating Mennonite Literature

-On Friday, November 14th, U.S. poet and essayist Jeff Gundy will read from his new book of poetry, Circling Defiance, as the second night of this year’s Bechtel Lectures.
+On Friday, November 14th 2014, U.S. poet and essayist Jeff Gundy read from his new book of poetry, Circling Defiance, as the second night of this year’s Bechtel Lectures.
 A key writer in the growing field of “theo-poetics” and an established figure in Mennonite studies, Gundy’s new book extends his ongoing exploration of human nature and the natural world in his signature mix of humour and insight.